 Generators are not allowed as they are disruptive to other units.
 If electricity is needed for a CPAP accommodations can be organized to facilitate those needs.

 Finally, we recommend that items such as MP3 players, electronic games, and other electronic devices not be brought to camp.
-Summer not be brought to camp.
-Summer camp is an outdoor experience, and these items are not appropriate to that experience.
+Summer

 What to Bring to Camp

 Individual Checklist